aixigo/PREvant/README.md

 new features before they are finalized.
 This reduces the complexity and speeds up the development process, aligning with agile methodologies.

-The name PREvant short for _Preview servant, pronounced like "prevent" (`prɪˈvɛnt`), reflects its role in preventing development errors by enabling early reviews through its web interface, where stakeholders can assess and give feedback on application developments efficiently.
+The name PREvant short for _Preview servant_, pronounced like "prevent" (`prɪˈvɛnt`), reflects its role in preventing development errors by enabling early reviews through its web interface, where stakeholders can assess and give feedback on application developments efficiently.